istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/_index.md

 Istio’s ambient mode is designed for simplified operations without requiring changes or restarts to your application.
 It introduces lightweight, shared node proxies and optional Layer 7 per-workload proxies, thus removing the need for traditional sidecars from the data plane.
 Compared to sidecar mode, ambient mode reduces memory overhead and CPU usage by over 90% in many cases.

-Under development since 2022, the Beta release status indicates ambient mode’s features and stability are ready for production workloads with appropriate cautions.
+Under development since 2022, the Beta release status indicates ambient mode’s features and stability are ready for production workloads with appropriate precautions.
 [Our ambient mode blog post has all the details](/blog/2024/ambient-reaches-beta/).

 ### Istio APIs promoted to `v1`